Coronavirus unemployment: Everything you need to know about payments, applying and more

 Who does the new stimulus package cover?

 Aside from full-time workers, you're eligible to receive benefits as a part-time or self-employed worker, as well as if you're already unemployed or can't work because of COVID-19.
-Others that are included:
+Others who are included:

 How much money will I receive?